 Other Functions

 The Other group contains additional unique functions.
-Within EQuIS Collect, the functions perform calculations as data are entered in forms on the Mobile app.
+Within EQuIS Collect, the functions perform calculations as data are entered in forms in Collect Mobile.
 Within EQuIS Link, the functions provide a means to transform data when loading to a selected format.

 Because of the complexity and uniqueness of the stabilization functions, they are described in a separate article.